sanketana/GenAI-Foudations/Week01_Intro_GenAI/notes.md

 5. Mango (5%)

 With `top-p = 0.95`, the model will consider only the top 4 (total = 95%) and **exclude** Mango.
-With `top-p = 0.3`, only Vanilla and Chocolate would be considered.
+With `top-p = 0.3`, the model would consider tokens until the cumulative probability reaches at least 30%.
+Since Vanilla alone is 40% (which exceeds 30%), only Vanilla would be considered.

 > ✅ **Use top-p for flexible creativity.**